-Vision: The region will have strong, viable passenger air connections to major airports in the eastern United States and Canada, and easy access to general aviation opportunities.
+Vision: The region will have strong, viable, and financially sustainable passenger air connections to major airports in the eastern United States and Canada, and convenient access to general aviation opportunities.

 • Transportation Demand Management

 Vision: All residents, businesses, and visitors in the UVLSRPC Region can access viable, efficient, and affordable alternatives to single occupant vehicle travel.